Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all files on the current directory separated by comma magic file that can be used with the command file to detect the term School
+lists all files on the current directory separated by comma magic file that can be used with the command file to detect School